jtblin/kube2iam/README.md

 ### Base ARN auto discovery

-By using the `--auto-discover-base-arn` flag, kube2iam will auto discover the base arn via the ec2 metadata service.
+By using the `--auto-discover-base-arn` flag, kube2iam will auto discover the base ARN via the EC2 metadata service.

 ### Using ec2 instance role as default role

-By using the `--auto-discover-default-role` flag, kube2iam will auto discover the base arn and the iam role attached to the instance and use it as the fallback role to use when annotation is not set.
+By using the `--auto-discover-default-role` flag, kube2iam will auto discover the base ARN and the IAM role attached to the instance and use it as the fallback role to use when annotation is not set.

 ### Options